 Proctitis is most often caused by sexually transmitted infections (STIs) such as chlamydia, gonorrhea, and herpes simplex virus that are passed through receptive anal sexual contact.
 This includes both penetrative sex and sexual activities where there is an exchange of body fluids or skin-to-skin contact.
 You can also get these infections by sharing sex toys.
 If you have one of these infections, you can pass it to others even if you don’t have symptoms.

 Proctitis may also be a side effect of medical treatments like radiation therapy and medications, or it may be related to conditions that cause inflammation such as ulcerative colitis or Crohn's disease.
 Other causes include rectal injury, surgery, infections that are not sexually transmitted, and food allergies.

-The most common symptom is a frequent or continuous urge to have a bowel movement, along with pain and cramping, evrn when there is little or no stool.
-Other symptoms include:
+The most common symptom of proctitis is a frequent or continuous urge to have a bowel movement, along with pain and cramping, even when there is little or no stool.

 Tests and Diagnosis

-Health care providers often diagnose proctitis by looking inside the rectum with a lighted scope.
-Tests may be taken for gonorrhea, chlamydia, syphilis and herpes.
-If there are other symptoms, such as diarrhea, abdominal cramping or fever, a stool sample may be tested for other bacteria or parasites.
+Testing for proctitis is usually done with an exam and a swab.
+If there are symptoms such as diarrhea, abdominal cramping or fever, a stool sample may be tested for other bacteria or parasites.

 Download and print this page (below).